Last Updated on December 11, 2020.

 If you know what the controls for one channel do, then you know how the controls for every other channel work, and therefore learning to use one channel strip equates to learning how the entire board works.

-Mixers with a built-in Audio Interface
+Mixers with a built-in USB Audio Interface

-This just means that you can record straight to the recording software/DAW on your PC using a mixer instead of needing a separate audio interface.
+Having a built-in audio interface means that you can record straight to the recording software/DAW on your PC using a mixer instead of needing a separate audio interface.

 Important Note: Just because the mixer has a built-in audio interface doesn’t mean that it can record every input to a separate track in the DAW;